Newspaper Pacemakers | Online Pacemakers |

 The Pioneer Award is the highest award NSPA offers to journalism educators.
 Pioneers are individuals who make substantial contributions to high school publications and journalism programs outside of their primary employment.

 NSPA maintains a composite plaque of Pioneers and displays it at all JEA/NSPA fall national conventions.
-Candidates are nominated by previous Pioneer winners.
+Candidates are nominated by previous Pioneer winners and NSPA board members.

 View the list of Pioneer Award winners

 These awards have either been discontinued or have been replaced by another award.